 This list will be periodically updated.
 To receive notifications of these updates, subscribe to our monthly mailing list.
-For a reading list on the praxis of rewilding, see “Wild Reaction Reading List.”
+For a reading list on political practice, see “Wild Reaction Reading List.”
+For an overview of the kinds of political practice associated with primitivism, see “The Primitivist Tradition.”

 Human Ethology by Irenaus Eibl-Eibesfeldt — A comprehensive overview of the biological roots of human behavior.
 The first chapter delves into the epistemological implications of evolutionary thought and lays the groundwork for understanding the biological concept of human nature.
 Other chapters cover family life, sexual practices, developmental trends, aggression, the universality of facial expressions, human symbolic life, etc. Although an academic text, it is fairly easy reading for the layman, and it is probably the best text for establishing the relationship between biology and behavior.